 And bites them through – the drunkard swears and reels.

-In this stanza the badger is shown to actually be fighting.
+In this stanza, the badger is shown to actually be fighting.
 The stanza begins by showing the reader the badger going after the baiters themselves.
-I think this emphasises the bravery of the animal.
+I think this emphasizes the bravery of the animal.
 The animal is portrayed as a fearless warrior.
 “When badgers fight, then everyone’s a foe”.
-Later in the stanza the mastiff is described as savage.
+Later in the stanza, the mastiff is described as savage.
 Despite the fact that badgers can become very aggressive when attacked, hence why they have been used in blood sports, the badger is depicted as brave, taking on all-comers.
-The narrator emphasises his small stature and that in spite of this he still seems able to conquer the dogs that he faces.
-Throughout the poem the humans and other animals are described with negative connotations.
+The narrator emphasizes his small stature and that in spite of this he still seems able to conquer the dogs that he faces.
+Throughout the poem, the humans and other animals are described with negative connotations.
 This is done to make a contrast between the noble bravery of the outnumbered badger and his heinous foes.